cdds-uiuc/simles-book/_sources/intro.md

 If you happened on this website and are not a student in the class, proceed with caution.
 The book is actively being changed and updated.
 Nothing is stable.
 The course is intended as a graduate-level hands-on introduction to Statistical Inference and Machine Learning methods across Earth and Environmental Sciences.
 You are welcome to play around with the materials but be warned: Here be dragons.
 ```

+This book contains the jupyter-noteboks for the class, and is meant to be supplemented by additional reading, lectures, and course projects.

 ## Running code:
 ```{important}
 To run a notebook in this book use the launch button (the little rocket at the top of notebooks) to launch either Binder Hub or Google Colab.